Tiramisioux/cinemate/README.md

 For starting/stopping recording:
 - from phone, tap the preview screen
 - from CLI (running Cinemate manually), type `rec`
-- via GPIO, attach a momentary switch (or simply short circuit) GPIO 04 or 05
+- via GPIO, attach a momentary switch (or simply short circuit) to GPIO 04 or 05

+A rec LED light can be connected to GPIO 21.

+| :exclamation:  When connecting an LED to the GPIOs, be sure to use a resistor   |
+|-----------------------------------------|

 Note that cinemate v3 is based on the sdk so it also has [this issue](https://discord.com/channels/1070517330083315802/1070835904169648128/1269459402491166750)⁠, affecting write speed to drive.
 CFE Hat works great but fps in most cases is max 50 at the moment.

-### Backup

-Burn to SD card (> 8 GB) using Raspberry Pi imager or Balena Etcher.

-| :exclamation:  When connecting an LED to the GPIOs, be sure to use a resistor   |
-|-----------------------------------------|

 ## Simple GUI

+Simpla GUI is available via browser and/or attached HDMI monitor.

 - Red color means camera is recording.
 - Purple color means camera detected a drop frame